 - Great support for sore and painful feet.

 - These sneakers can run small, according to some buyers.

 I love Skechers shoes.
 I usually wear their memory foam Afterburn model which is more of a walking shoe and a fine one too.
 But this model is more casual and lighter.

-The Skechers men’s loafer is like a slipper extremely comfortable.
+The Skechers men’s loafer is like a slipper and extremely comfortable.
 It’s a true slip-on.

-These are one of the best slip-on shoes for elderly with balance problems.
+These are one of the best slip-on shoes for the elderly with balance problems.